Hatoun04/Emergency-Department-Project/README.md

-# Emergency-Department-Project
+# Predicting Emergency Department Demand

-Forecasting ED demand and staffing optimization
+This project analyzes emergency department (ED) visits and builds forecasting models to identify high-demand periods.
+The results will help improve staffing and reduce wait times.